 Mom obviously doesn’t get it that nowadays ripped jeans are as staple as a Little Black Dress for you.

 But the holes have to be in the right places.
-Find out the different ways people make ripped jeans and the place the holes here
+Find out the different ways people make ripped jeans and the best places for the rips

 Some holes may need some finishing at the fabric edges otherwise the hole will keep on getting bigger and you may not want the frayed edge look.
 You can sew a facing and turn the facing to the inside or just whip stitch the edges for a simple look.

 There are special fabric glues that can seal the small tears on fabric almost invisibly.
 A waterproof layer is formed by the glue as soon as it is applied on the fabric surface.
 This can be a solution for repairing small tears when you have no option to use any of the options given above